ShikharKunal/Chatbot_over_PDF_WiDS/README.md

 - The project will tentatively be 5 weeks long.
 - Python is the only prerequisite.
 - Each week mentees will be given resources to study and a small assignment to practice.
-- 7-10 hours of time commitment is expected from mentees._(However, this can vary from week to week)._
+- 7-10 hours of weekly time commitment is expected from mentees._(However, this can vary from week to week)._
 - Finishing assignments before deadline is mandatory for certification.

-_Feel free to contact me and discuss among yourselves about the project._
+_Feel free to contact me or discuss among yourselves about the project._

 > [!TIP]